neophora/docs/api/GetTransactionByHashInJSON.md

 # GetTransactionByHashInJSON

-get raw transaction by hash in json
+get transaction by hash (big endian) in json

 ## Input